KAREN CRASTA

 Capstone Project (July 2021-May 2022)

-Nabilah is a final-year student from YaleNUS elucidating a novel chromosome instability-associated replication stress pathway in cancer.
+Nabilah joined us a final-year student from YaleNUS elucidating a novel chromosome instability-associated replication stress pathway in cancer.

 Capstone Project (July 2021-May 2022)

-Nabilah is a final-year student from YaleNUS elucidating a novel chromosome instability-associated replication stress pathway in cancer.
+Nabilah joined us a final-year student from YaleNUS elucidating a novel chromosome instability-associated replication stress pathway in cancer.

 Aliya Yusaf Ansari